 The body overreacts to allergy triggers and releases chemicals to protect itself.
 In severe cases, this reaction produces life-threatening symptoms.

 You are not alone.
-It is estimated that as many as 4% of Canadians have food allergies.
+It is estimated that over 3 million Canadians, or about 1 in every 13 people, have food allergies.

 Severe allergic reactions